rsmith-nl/lamprop/README.rst

 ms-windows.

 You can try both versions without installing them first, with the following invocations in a shell from the root directory of the repository.

-Use ``python console -h`` for the console version, and ``python gui`` for the GUI version.
+Use ``python src/console.py -h`` for the console version, and ``python src/gui.py`` for the GUI version.

 Of note